Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Material and Methods

 Numeric black-box optimizers require an initial guess for parameter values.
-For ARMA models, this task is non-trivial because the valid parameter region is defined by polynomial roots rather than the parameters themselves, as discussed in the next section.
+For ARMA models, this task is non-trivial because the valid parameter region is defined in terms of the roots of a polynomial associated with the parameters, as discussed in the next section.
 The default strategy in R and Python is to use the CSS estimator for initialization.
-This is an effective approach because the CSS estimator asymptotically converges to the MLE \citep{shumway2017}, and may therefore be close to the global maximum when there are sufficiently many observations.
+This is an effective approach because the CSS estimator asymptotically converges to the MLE \cite{shumway2017}, and may therefore be close to the global maximum when there are sufficiently many observations.
 However, the CSS initialization is less useful with limited data, or when there are missing observations.
 The CSS estimate may also lie outside the valid parameter region, and in such cases, parameters are reinitialized at the origin.
 Both software implementations also allow for manual selection of initial parameter values, but finding suitable initializations manually can be challenging due to complex parameter inter-dependencies.

-The log-likelihood function of ARMA models is often multimodal \citep{ripley2002}, and therefore this single initialization approach can result in parameter estimates corresponding to local maxima (see Figure~\ref{fig:multiMode}).
+The log-likelihood function of ARMA models is often multimodal \cite{ripley2002}, and therefore this single initialization approach can result in parameter estimates corresponding to local maxima (see Fig~\ref{fig:multiMode}).
 This is true even for a carefully chosen initialization, such as the CSS estimate.
 A common strategy to optimize multimodal loss functions is to perform multiple optimizations using different initial parameters.
 However, we have found no instances of practitioners using a multiple initialization strategy for estimating ARMA model parameters.
-This may be explained by a general unawareness of the practical possibility of converging to a local maximum or because obtaining a suitable collection of initializations for ARMA models is nontrivial.
-For example, independently initializing parameters at random can place the parameter vector outside the region of interest, and can fail to adequately cover the plausible region (Appendix~\ref{sec:appendixSample}).
+This may be explained by a general unawareness of the possibility of converging to a local maximum or because obtaining a suitable collection of initializations for ARMA models is nontrivial.
+For example, independently initializing parameters at random can place the parameter vector outside the region of interest.
+Furthermore, uniform random sampling generally fails to adequately cover the plausible parameter region (\nameref{S_sampling}).